gdamjan/irclog-couchapp/README.md

 The logs are stored in couchdb.

-The single page web app is written in elm and storred as a [couchapp](http://couchapp.readthedocs.io/en/latest/intro/what-is-couchapp.html) in couchdb attachments.
+The single page web app is written in elm and stored as a [couchapp](http://couchapp.readthedocs.io/en/latest/intro/what-is-couchapp.html) in couchdb attachments.

 # Quick start - for developers

-Clone this repo, run `elm-reactor` and open [http://localhost:8000/index.html]. elm-reactor will compile the source automatically when needed (will also download dependencies).
+Clone this repo, run `elm-reactor` and open http://localhost:8000/index.html. elm-reactor will compile the source automatically when needed (will also download dependencies).
 Then just edit files and hit refresh.

-# Production…
+# Production

 To compile run `make build` that will build everything in `dist/`, which you can then copy to a web server (or just serve with `python -m http.server`).